yi213-robotic/BLITstar-ICRA2025/README.md

    (4) git clone this repos

-### When testing 10D linearized quadrotor, you need :
+### When testing the 10D linearized quadrotor, you will need :

 (1) For computing edge cost: